CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

-To compute kappas from the merged histograms, and then proceed to view those kappa factors, run the following two scripts in sequence:
+To compute kappas from the merged histograms, and then proceed to view those kappa factors, create pdfs folders and run the following two scripts in sequence:
 ```
 mkdir pdfs/closure
 mkdir pdfs/closure/tpkappa
-python tools/ComputeKappa.py RawKappaMaps/RawKapps_DYJets_PixOnly.root KappaDYJets_PixOnly.root
-mv KappaDYJets_PixOnly.root usefulthings/
+source bashscripts/doKappFitting.sh
 python tools/PlotKappaClosureAndData.py PixOnly && python tools/PlotKappaClosureAndData.py PixAndStrips
 ```
+The script doKappFitting.sh calls the same python code python/ComputeKappa.py for the various tag and probe categories (electron, muon, long, short, barrel, endcap).
+It creates pdfs files which you can scp locally and look at.
+If you're curious about the fitting, have a look in ComputeKappa.py to see the functional form; it can be changed and tweaked if necessary to see how the pdfs change.
+The current choice is purly emperical.
 You might find it useful to use a log scale when answering the next question.
 <b style='color:black'>Question 7.
 How do the fit functions perform?
 You can modify them in the script that computes kappa.
 Do you notice anything distinct about the shape of kappa as a function of pT?
 Eta?</b>